When using the utility: Disk Cleanup on my Dell laptop, by default, the following files are automatically selected to be deleted:

 How to Recover Mistakenly Deleted Files in Disk Cleanup

 What if files are mistakenly deleted in Disk Cleanup?
 For example, you select the Recycle Bin option in Disk Cleanup and you empty the Recycle Bin after using Disk Cleanup.
 How can you get back the lost files?
-You can run EaseUS data recovery software.
-This all-in-one hard disk data recovery software can restore lost, deleted, or formatted files from hard drive, SSD, SD card, USB flash drive, and more.
+You can run EaseUS Data Recovery Wizard.
+This all-in-one data recovery software can restore lost, deleted, or formatted files from hard drive, SSD, SD card, USB flash drive, and more.

 EaseUS Deleted Data Recovery Software